 Do the Work!

 Selling intangible products is hard!
 I’ve never seen a customer so excited about buying a vehicle service agreement that they can’t wait to show it to their friends.
-Selling an intangible product requires discovering and helping the customer see their need for the product.
+Selling intangible products requires discovering and helping the customer see their need for the product.
 You must make the product and its benefits come alive by painting a picture and putting the customer in that picture using the product.
 It’s a unique skill set that must be developed by researching the products and role playing the effort to move customers to buy.

 Like in football, F&I managers need to establish an effective plan and strategy to get the results they want.